matthewpratt13/solidity-course-intro-resources/foundry/solidity_scripting.md

 > -   Text editor or IDE such as [Visual Studio Code](https://code.visualstudio.com/Download)
 > -   [Git](https://git-scm.com/downloads) version control

+Using Solidity to write contract deployment scripts is more intuitive and expansive than only using `forge create`.

+Solidity scripts in Foundry are like TypeScript code with Hardhat.
+Foundry's fast EVM back end allows us to use Solidity to perform dry runs.

+Here's how to get started:

 ## Install Foundry (from Terminal)

 -   download `foundryup`: